Luiz-E/Spring-Boot-3-Spring-6-Hibernate-for-Beginners/README.md

-This is the first project developed in the course used to introduce SpringBoot
+This project is used to introduce Spring Boot dev tools